frasosatis/arduino_playground/README.md

 not find the Arduino Uno board, so this package had been removed.

 However, the Arduino IDE does work as well - for the first steps it is good.
-It "hides" some stuff from the programmer which might be good for new programmers but a bit questionable for people who knows what is going on.
+It *hides* some stuff from the programmer which might be good for new programmers but a bit questionable for people who know what is going on.
 Anyway...
 The Arduino language is more C++ than I expected.

 Tested with the "first" example which is also available here.
+Bear with me, it was the very first Arduino example :)

-Btw: Errors in Linux Mint (or whatever) when uploading, I  had to insert into etc/udev/rules.d/99-arduino.rules the following line:
+Btw: Errors in Linux Mint (or whatever) when uploading, I  had to insert into `etc/udev/rules.d/99-arduino.rules` the following line:
-SUBSYSTEMS=="usb", ATTRS{idVendor}=="2341", GROUP="plugdev", MODE="0666"
+`SUBSYSTEMS=="usb", ATTRS{idVendor}=="2341", GROUP="plugdev", MODE="0666"`